 Food is definitely one of our favorite ways to experience a culture, whether we’re traveling with kids or at home.
 I love how trying a variety of foods expands my kids’ palates, and helps them experience a wide variety of flavors.
 They don’t have to like it all, but I hope they find seeds of connection from the food to the lifestyles, histories, and peoples of the places we study.
 We love to travel with kids to experience all the foods around the world!

 Our everyday has so many distractions.
 It’s filled with them.
 Having a specific purpose helps us overcome that.
 Sometimes that purpose is actual travel, where we rely on each other and work together.
 Sometimes it’s just a project to learn about travel, plan for it, or immerse ourselves in another world right from our home.

-Either way, it provides us focus and direction.
+Either way, a big reason to travel with young kids is it provides us focus and direction.
 It provides opportunities and also content for conversation.
 It’s a gift for our family, and I hope they remember those moments and memories we create, or at least the feeling of them.